2009 Annual Security Services Report

 The University of Puget Sound is genuinely concerned about the welfare of its students.
 We have established crime prevention, response, and reporting programs that are reasonable and appropriate for our environment and we continuously assess and refine them.
 The university cannot totally eliminate crime nor can it guarantee protection of persons or property.
 Each member of the campus community should exercise reasonable precautions to minimize risks to themselves and others on campus.

-The university encourages the reporting of all on-campus criminal activities, injuries, and illnesses to Security Services.
+The university encourages the reporting of all on-campus criminal activities, injuries, fires and illnesses.
 Security staff document all reported incidents and refer significant crimes against persons and property to the Tacoma Police Department.
-Security administrators and Student Affairs staff members investigate on campus crimes involving students.
+Security administrators and Student Affairs staff investigate on campus crimes involving students.
 Student Affairs staff sanction students when appropriate.
 The Tacoma Police Department may investigate on-campus incidents involving students and non-students.
-Video cameras are installed in select common areas on-campus to deter and investigate reported suspicious activity.
+Video surveillance cameras are used in select campus areas to deter and investigate reported suspicious activity.

 The university makes clear that its student conduct process is independent of criminal or civil proceedings.
-Students are advised by the University of the option to pursue criminal charges or to bring civil suit against perpetrators of crimes on campus.
+Students are advised by the university of the option to pursue criminal charges or to bring civil action against perpetrators of crimes on campus.

 Disseminating information and awareness is essential to effective crime prevention.
-The university informs students, faculty and staff of significant incidents involving crimes against persons and property so that they may take measures to avoid being victimized.
-Crime information is disseminated weekly via the campus newspaper and Safety Committee meetings.
-Emergency alert/warning information can be communicated to the campus instantly via an outdoor wide-area broadcast loud speaker system and/or cellular telephone (voice and text) and email notification.
-Less immediate incidents involving personal safety concerns are reported immediately via written "Security Alerts" which are hand delivered to some departments and/or announced over the campus wide voice, intranet or e-mail systems.
+The university strives, without significant delay, to inform students, faculty and staff about significant incidents involving crimes against persons and property so that they may take measures to avoid being victimized.
+Crime information is disseminated weekly via the campus newspaper and Safety Committee meetings by the director of Security.
+Emergency alert/warning information can be communicated to the campus instantly via an outdoor wide-area broadcast loud speaker system, cellular telephone (voice and text) and/or email notification by Security administrative and/or dispatch staff.
+Less immediate or urgent incidents involving personal safety concerns are reported immediately via written "Security Alerts" which are hand delivered for posting to some departments and/or communicated over campus wide voice, intranet or e-mail systems.

 The university supports the Operation I.D. program.
 Literature describing the program and tools to engrave personal property are available for loan at the Security Office.
 Crime prevention information is posted on bulletin boards throughout campus and communicated in the weekly campus newspaper.